 The next step is to make the buttercream and tint it to the terracotta color.
 Again, I used Wilton's butercream recipe.
 And yes, I told you this was going to be a lot of steps!

 And then I covered the cake pots with icing.
 I most definitely did not get the icing nearly as smooth as Wilton had them in their photos.
 I know there are ways of getting buttercream to spread on cakes all super smooth like and this is a skill I'd love to learn.

 I crumbled up chocolate cookies for the "dirt."
 I actually used Oreos and scraped the cream filling out of the middle.
 Then I put them in a plastic bag and banged them with a meat tenderizer.
 Basically my favorite activity in the world.

-And then I was ready to “plant” my flowers.
-And now spring has officially arrived in my kitchen… In pretty little terracotta pots.
+And then I was ready to "plant" my flowers into my flower pot cakes.
+And now spring has officially arrived in my kitchen...
+In pretty little terracotta pots.

 You know how some people are just naturally good at things?
 Yeah, I've sadly never been like that with anything.
 But I am a really hard worker, so at least I have that going for me.

 I think these flower pot cakes would be super cute at a spring party or wedding/baby shower.
 The cakes are pretty huge, so it would be easy to split them.

 You can even plant multiple flowers in a pot 🙂 In fact, Wilton uses fondant in the pots a lot to create some crazy beautiful plants.
 Fondant is another thing I'm seriously frightened by.
 Like really, really.